 - the United States Constitution;

-- a federal statute; or
+- · a federal statute: or

-- other rules prescribed by the Supreme Court.
+- · rules prescribed by the Supreme Court.

-But in a civil case, state law governs a claim of privilege with respect to a claim or defense for which state law supplies the rule of decision.
+But in a civil case, state law governs privilege regarding a claim or defense for which state law supplies the rule of decision.

 The language of Rule 501 has been amended as part of the restyling of the Evidence Rules to make them more easily understood and to make style and terminology consistent throughout the rules.
 These changes are intended to be stylistic only.
 There is no intent to change any result in any ruling on evidence admissibility.